Nuitka/Nuitka-website/doc/doc/commercial.rst

 Please use `this form to contact us
 <https://docs.google.com/forms/d/e/1FAIpQLSeGVpDqhuD0-hkcbsxzQD85PmDdZ_Z31HBIk3ttojcpbSlagg/viewform?usp=sf_link>`_
-with intent of buying Nuitka services, but still open questions.
-You can also ask for solving your deployment, where working in your environment the compilation is done by us, and we will be compensated for our time extra.
+with the intent of buying Nuitka services, but you still have open questions.

+You can also ask us to solve your deployment, where working in your environment, we set up the compilation, debug it, and you will compensate us for our time spent.

 .. important::